 So what is even better than its beauty?
 This gorgeous plant is edible.
 Almost all wild violets are edible.
 The flowers, stem, and leaves are all ready to be added to your salad, a cool iced tea, or topping an ice cream treat.
 They can even be candied and stored for later.
 Imagine decorating someone’s birthday cake with tiny purple candied flowers!

 CAUTION: Make sure you are eating violets.
 Always wait for the flowers to come out before eating.
-The leaves can be confused with other plants, such as lesser celandine (toxic) and garlic mustard 9edible, but much different taste).
+The leaves can be confused with other plants, such as lesser celandine (toxic) and garlic mustard (edible, but much different, less palatable taste.).